linode/docs/docs/guides/security/self-hosted-password-management-with-bitwarden-rs/index.md

    Fill each field with the appropriate information, choosing a strong and secure master password.

    {{< note >}}
 Although a user email is required at time of registration, by default, the deployment of bitwarden_rs cannot send email without additional configuration.
-If you would like to configure SMTP in order to enable bitwarden_rs to send emails such as invitation emails, follow [these instructions on the bitwarden_rs wiki](https://github.com/dani-garcia/bitwarden_rs/wiki/SMTP-configuration) using SMTP information from an SMTP provider.
+If you would like to configure SMTP in order to enable bitwarden_rs to send email, follow [these instructions on the bitwarden_rs wiki](https://github.com/dani-garcia/bitwarden_rs/wiki/SMTP-configuration).
+Use SMTP information from an SMTP provider when following the instructions.
 {{< /note >}}

 1. After registering, the system redirects you to the login screen.
 Log in with the credentials, the web vault view appears.